Workplace Culture: 14 Steps

 So what is the ‘C’ Word?

-Culture is about the way a company does things and how it feels to be at work; its traditions, beliefs, values, relationships, attitudes and purpose.
+Culture is the collection of experiences and our responses to them; traditions, beliefs, values, relationships, communication, attitudes and purpose.
 It’s the stuff that can be hardest to measure, to identify in a tangible way, yet it’s what can make or break a company.
 When your culture isn’t right and isn’t being treated as a priority, it is reflected in employee performance, productivity, and retention.
 And reputations for toxic organisations stick.

 Mark Stephens, author of The Engagement Revolution, makes an important point when he says,